ckevar/ErikaOS-OnlineWeatherStation/README.md

 ## Firmware

-On the seconday board, ESP8266, the _ESP8266-IDF-ATV2.2.1.0_ is running, provided by Espressif, you can find in [this link](https://gist.github.com/ckevar/4275573daf5d2d4803346ab56bf4e0fe) how to install this firmware on the ESP8266.
+On the secondary board, ESP8266, the _ESP8266-IDF-ATV2.2.1.0_ is running, provided by Espressif, you can find in [this link](https://gist.github.com/ckevar/4275573daf5d2d4803346ab56bf4e0fe) how to install this firmware on the ESP8266.
 This firmware version is important in order to establish SSL connections, the ATv1.6.x supports SSL, but from tests, it's seen that [*.spotify.com:443]() is virtually hosted on Google, so the SSL uses SNI and the ATv1.6.x does not support SNI.

 ---